geniphi/findig/docs/intro.rst

 comparable to Flask_ and Bottle_ in terms of size and easy of use.
-Continuing in their tradition, it makes it incredibly easy to set up a WSGI application, and avoids forcing specific choices on you (such as database layer or templating engine).
+Continuing in their tradition, it makes it incredibly easy to set up a WSGI application, and avoids forcing specific choices on you (such as a database layer or templating engine).
 However, Findig is geared specifically toward building RESTful web applications.

 Where traditional frameworks typically describes web applications in